Grounds for Divorce in Michigan

 Michigan is a no-fault divorce state, but there is only one standard for a divorce in Michigan, which is stated in MCL 552.6(1), which requires “…there has been a breakdown of the marriage relationship to the extent that the objects of matrimony have been destroyed and there remains no reasonable likelihood that the marriage can be preserved.”

 The party who files for the divorce is known as the plaintiff, and this person cannot state any other reason than the above requirement as a grounds for a Michigan divorce.
 The plaintiff cannot provide anymore detail of why they are requesting the divorce.
 The defendant is the other spouse, and this party may either admit or deny the allegations of the plaintiff.
 Even if the defendant admits to the plaintiff’s claim, a divorce judgment in Michigan may not be entered until evidence is presented in open court that there has been a breakdown in the marriage relationship.
 A divorce ends a valid marriage in Michigan.

-For a court to a Michigan divorce judgment, it must have jurisdiction over the two parties, and the residency requirements must be met, which are listed in MCL 552.9(1), which states
+In order for a court to grant a Michigan divorce judgment, it must have jurisdiction over the two parties, and the residency requirements must be met, which are listed in the Michigan Legislature.
+According to MCL 552.9(1):

 (2) A person may file a complaint for divorce in any county in the state without meeting the 10-day requirement set forth in subsection (1) if all of the following apply and are set forth in the complaint: